alllucky1996/thirteen/LESSONS.md

     * Some documentation for assertions are wrong.
 The parameters for assertions should be actual then expected.
 * Maven
     * Use RELEASE or LATEST for dependency versions
+    * To add dependencies in IntelliJ see https://www.jetbrains.com/help/idea/2016.2/resolving-references-with-maven.html